DylanCStack/php-hair-salon/README.md

     * Output:
         * "Johnny", id:1

-1. The program will be able to save a new Client into the hair_salon database.
+5. The program will be able to delete  an existing stylist.
     * Input:
+        * {"Claire", id:1}->delete();
+    * Output:
+        * null;

+6. The program will be able to save a new Client into the hair_salon database.
+    * Input:
         * "Franklin"
     * Output:
         *   hair_salon.client[0] 1, "Franklin"

-2. The program will be able to retrieve a specific Client by their id.
+7. The program will be able to retrieve a specific Client by their id.
     * Input:
         * 1
     * Output:
         * "Franklin", id: 1
-3. The program will be able to retrieve a specific Client by their name.
+8. The program will be able to retrieve a specific Client by their name.
     * Input:
         * "Franklin"
     * Output: